Description

 Applying this definition to our asset in some examples:

-• The downside volatility over 5 years of Vertex Pharmaceuticals is 22.1%, which is larger, thus worse compared to the benchmark SPY (15%) in the same period.
+• The downside deviation over 5 years of Vertex Pharmaceuticals is 22.8%, which is higher, thus worse compared to the benchmark SPY (15%) in the same period.

 Sharpe: